open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ---

 ## Become Member
-To be able to use **PLANET** you need to be part of the system.
-The first thing you will see on PLANET is the **Login page**.
-[Learn more about becoming part of PLANET and using it.](member.md)
+To be able to use Planet you need to be part of the system.
+The first thing you will see on Planet is the **Login page**.
+[Learn more about becoming part of Planet and using it.](member.md)

 ---

 ## Features of Planet

-When you are inside PLANET, you will see the following features:
+When you are inside Planet, you will see the following features:

 <figure>
   <figcaption>